AlexOrdnas/AlexOrdnas/README.md

 - 👋 Hi, I’m @AlexOrdnas
-- 👀 I’m interested in learning programming in Python, CSS and JavaScript
+- 👀 I’m interested in learning Python, CSS and JavaScript
-- 🌱 I’m currently learning Python as a main, but partly two others as well
+- 🌱 I’m currently mainly learning Python, but partly two others as well
 - 💞️ I’m looking to collaborate on nothing for now, but I'll update this when I will need one
-- 📫 How to reach me Just email me at devfterr@gmail.com
+- 📫 How to reach me: Just email me at devfterr@gmail.com
 -
 <!---
 AlexOrdnas/AlexOrdnas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.